bbauska/TUMx-DWAPNx/README.md

 ***delete*** requests.

-These requests are used to delete resources as the name says, so that we don\'t have them anymore on our web server.
+These requests are used to delete resources as the name says, so that we don&apos;t have them anymore on our web server.

 There are other types of requests, but we are not going to discuss about them, because they are not relevant to the slide set.